MeroVinggen/Godot-ProjectileOnCurve2DPlugin/README.md

 1. Install the plugin
 2. Enable the plugin in Godot (Project -> Project Settings -> Plugins Tab)
-3. Use the new node type "ProjectileOnCurve2D" to create projectiles
+3. Use the new node type "ProjectileOnCurve2D" to create projectile scene

 > The "ProjectileOnCurve2D" node can be both a root or subnode in your projectile scene.
 It does not force a specific node structure, allowing you to create projectiles with any logic and structure needed.
-Below are a couple of approaches for creating a projectile using "ProjectileOnCurve2D" as a starting point.
+Below are a couple approaches for creating a projectile using "ProjectileOnCurve2D" as a starting point.

-4. Call `launch` method on "ProjectileOnCurve2D" to start the movement
+4. Call `launch` method on "ProjectileOnCurve2D" to setup and start the movement

 ```
 newProjectile.launch(initialGlobalPosition, targetGlobalPosition, gravity, speed)